Michigan–Penn State football rivalry: Early history and Lloyd Carr era

 Penn State had started the 1999 season 9–0 and were ranked as high as second in the AP poll until a 24–23 loss to Minnesota in week ten.
 Prior to the game against Penn State, Michigan had started the season 5–0 before suffering consecutive losses to Michigan State and Illinois.
-However, the Wolverines had won two games on the bonce to take their season record to 7–2 before the meeting with Penn State on November 13, 1999.
-Despite losing by ten points with less than ten minutes remaining in the game, Michigan came back and won 31–27.
-The two programs faced each other on November 11, 2000.
-Penn State entered the game with a 4–6 season record, as a result, this was the first game in the series which featured an unranked team.
-Michigan won the game 33–11, extending their win streak in the series to four games.
-The 2001 edition of the game was played on October 6, 2001.
-For the second consecutive season, Penn State came into the game unranked, whilst Michigan was ranked at number fifteen in the AP poll.
-For the second time in the series, the game ended in a shutout win for Michigan as the Wolverines claimed a 20–0 victory.
-Michigan and Penn State met for the tenth time on October 12, 2002.
-With the scores tied at 21–21 after four quarters, Michigan running back Chris Perry scored a two yard rushing touchdown to secure the Wolverines a 27–24 overtime win.
+However, the Wolverines had won two games on the bounce to take their season record to 7–2 before the meeting with Penn State in mid-November.
+Despite trailing by ten points with less than ten minutes remaining in the game, Michigan came back to win 31–27.

+The 2002 edition was the first in the series to go into overtime.
+With the score tied at 21 after four quarters, Penn State kicked a field goal during its overtime Michigan running back Chris Perry scored a two yard rushing touchdown to secure the 27–24 win for the Wolverines.